pragmagrid/Sage2-Roll/README.md

 In the main folder of the roll:

+Run bootstrap.sh with root permissions to get the needed dependencies to build the roll:

+	#./bootstrap.sh

 To get some source files that were too big for Github run:

 	# make download